alex-gehrig/whois-helper/README.md

 I have tested the script with different ip-addresses from RIPE, ARIN, LACNIC, APNIC an AFRINIC, as the results of the whois-queries are slightly different.
 But the script should match in every case.
 At least it did during my tests.

 If an ip-address is checked which is not valid, you will see 'None' as entry for the country-code and description of the owner of the ip-address.

+# Limitations
+Today I stumbled upon the fact, that under certain circumstances the results are more or less incorrect.
+In case you make a whois-request for an ip-address belonging to an ip-range, that has been transferred from one registrar to another, the result in the csv-file will be the "new" registrar.

+I'm going to have a look at how to solve this problem, in order to fix this in a future release.